 In addition to the survey above, to apply you must complete a transcription test in CLAN.
 Email firstname.lastname@example.org to request the materials for this tests.
 You can find the transcription program, CLAN, here: http://dali.talkbank.org/clan/.
 There are some tutorials on how to use CLAN online, including YouTube videos (e.g. https://www.youtube.com/watch?v=1DblKPmtwsA and https://www.youtube.com/watch?v=2HYapL0BFIQ).
 As the HI Lab uses advanced transcription techniques, and this internship requires self-motivation and independence, we will only consider applicants who can use the available resources to learn the basics of the software.
 When complete, send your two test transcripts to email@example.com to complete your application.

 Experimental Psychology Internship

-The goal of this internship is collect and process data from experimental studies, and to collaborate with other laboratories at Tufts.
-The intern will learn to collect and analyze fNIRS, EEG, eyetracking, biophysiology, dialogue and/or behavioral data.
-As we will need to train the Experimental Psychology Intern on a wide variety of methodologies and techniques, they must be able to learn new methodologies quickly, commit to a fixed weekly schedule, and work well as part of a team.
-The data the interns collect will be used to investigate how multitasking influences conversation, how conversation influences performance on other tasks, and other questions.
+The goal of this internship is to collect and process data from experimental studies, and to collaborate with the Tufts Applied Cognition Laboratory.
+You may learn to collect, process, and/or analyze fNIRS, EEG, eyetracking, biophysiology, and behavioral data.
+You must be able to learn new methodologies quickly, commit to a fixed weekly schedule, and work well as part of a team.
+Your work will help us understand the cognitive mechanisms in understanding, misunderstanding, and multitasking in conversation.